MaSSTeck/pqm-api/README.md

   }
 }`

-If this returns data, then setup was done properly.
+If this returns data, then setup was successful.

 ### Setup MongoDB
-The user data is store on MongoDB.
-You can setup one locally or use the test DB we provided.
+The user data is stored on MongoDB.
+You can setup one locally or use the test DB we provided in config/constants.js

-### Setup the frontend
+### Setup for frontend
-https://github.com/MaSSTeck/pqm
+Link to front end that consumes this api https://github.com/MaSSTeck/pqm

+You can also see the full working project on our test server here http://pqm.herokuapp.com/